 There are a lot of stresses that business owners, directors and self-employed individuals have to deal with.
-From the day-to-day running of a business and keeping employees happy to not knowing how much you might be taking home at the end of the month, being a business owner also affects your non-work related life.
+From the day-to-day running of a business and keeping employees happy to not knowing how much you might be taking home at the end of the month, being a business owner also affects your non-work-related life.
 Many people in these roles worry about how much they can borrow for a mortgage and if they’ll even qualify.
-In this article, we explore self-employed mortgage advice, including that for business owners and directors.
+In this article, we explore Self Employed Mortgage Advice in Coventry, including that for business owners and directors.

 Being self-employed can create a kind of catch-22 situation.
 On one hand, you will be wanting to keep your profits as low as possible to avoid a big tax bill.
 This is usually on the advice of your accountant.
 However, this can create an issue when it comes to borrowing money.
 Why?
 Because it looks like you are not earning as much as you are and therefore become less attractive for a lender.

 Unfortunately, you can’t have it both ways!
 Generally, you have to decide whether you want a lower tax bill or better borrowing credentials.

 However, lenders do sometimes assess your income in several different ways.
 This means some lenders will lend more than others and our role is to find the one most suited to your requirements.
 For example, most lenders average the last two years earnings, but we have access to others that only consider the latest year.
 This can be beneficial if you’ve seen an upturn in business over the last year.

 Again, if you’re the Director of a Limited Company, lenders can assess this in different ways.
 Some will average the last two years of salary, plus dividends.

 Others will class you as employed unless you own a certain percentage of the company.
 In this scenario, even if you are a Director, they might consider going off your payslips for the last three months.
 This, like above, can be beneficial if the last three months have been more favourable.